 Shopify and BigCommerce are the two most well-developed cloud-based eCommerce website builder solutions.
 How do you decide which one to choose and what makes one better than the other?

 In this guide, I point out the key differences between both platforms so that you can choose the best fit for your business.
-Once again I'll reiterate that there is no “best eCommerce solution” there is only what will work best for your business type.
+Once again I'll reiterate that there is no “best eCommerce solution”, only what will work best for your business type.

 First of all, if you haven't already, read my Shopify v Magento website builder guide to understand why building an eCommerce website “in the cloud” is a better solution than choosing open source software.
 I chose Shopify as my comparison, but you could compare any of the leading cloud-based eCommerce website builders and draw the same conclusion: